-by Matt Serrano on April 4, 2008 in Network-Attached Storage
+by Matt Serrano on April 4, 2008 in Networking, Storage

 We were so impressed with the Central Axis upgrade for the Shared Storage II at CES that we thought we’d check out the NAS itself prior to the official launch of that software.
 With 1TB of storage, will the SSII warrant a purchase, with it’s higher price point?